 Shure and Bose both reproduce accurate audio quality, getting listeners very close to how artists intended for their music to sound.

 This sound quality section is extremely close, and to determine a winner we averaged the individual bass and midrange scores for each headset: those are the most influential frequencies in your music.
 Upon doing so, the Shure received a combined bass/midrange score of 9.65, and Bose received a score of 9.55.
 Both headsets sound excellent, but we needed some way to break the tie and give this one to the Shure AONIC 50.

 Winner: Shure AONIC 50

 The Shure AONIC 50 wins this versus over the Bose Noise Cancelling Headphones 700, but these are two of the best noise cancelling headsets on the market; no matter which brand you roll with, you’re going to have a fabulous time.
-As of April 30, 2020, the Bose Headphones 700 are $50 cheaper than the Shure AONIC 50. iPhone users may want to save some money by going with Bose; it’s not like iOS can take advantage of Shure’s wide array of supported Bluetooth codecs anyway, and the more modern design may appeal to a wider audience.
+As of this update, the Bose Noise Cancelling Headphones 700 are roughly $40 USD more expensive than the Shure AONIC 50. iPhone users may want to save some money by going with Bose; it’s not like iOS can take advantage of Shure’s wide array of supported Bluetooth codecs anyway, and the more modern design may appeal to a wider audience.
 That said, if your top priority is noise cancellation, the Shure AOINIC 50 will wipe the floor with Bose’s flagship headphones.